RevenueHunt/docs/docs/customer-success/plans-pricing-faq.md

 ## Monthy vs Yearly plan

-If you’ve just installed the Shop Quiz, it is advised to stay on a monthly plan for some time to check your quiz usage.
+If you’ve just installed the RevenueHunt app, it is advised to stay on a monthly plan for some time to check your quiz usage.

 Once you’re sure of what your stable usage is in a month, you can choose to pay for a yearly plan upfront with a reduced monthly rate.
 To buy a yearly plan, navigate to the [Plans & Pricing tab](https://docs.revenuehunt.com/reference/plans-pricing/) in the app and select “show yearly”.